NRS Updates: Coronavirus (COVID-19) Information

 - Contact us

-We understand that there may be very urgent cases where official confirmation of an event taking place is required.
-If this is the case, please use our contact form on ScotlandsPeople selecting ‘Certificates and Copies’ and one of our team will respond directly.
+We understand that there may be very urgent cases where certificates are required quickly.
+If this is the case, please order the certificate online and then use our contact form on ScotlandsPeople selecting ‘Certificates and Copies’ to provide information on your urgent requirements and one of our team will respond directly.

 NRS understands that this is a very distressing and difficult time for bereaved families.
 We have been working closely with the Scottish Government and local authorities to introduce a system which will allow registrars to take ‘remote’ registration of deaths, by telephone or electronic means.
-This system is now live and further information is available from our Registration Services page or contact your local registration office (528 KB PDF) direct, to arrange an appointment.
+This system is now live and further information is available from our Registering a Death page or contact your local registration office (528 KB PDF) direct, to arrange an appointment.

 Marriages and Civil Partnerships: